 Collaborative Community Review is a healthier, more effective way to review and develop work for publication.

-Traditional peer review at academic journals serves a gatekeeping role, determining whether a piece is publishable or not; this decisions comes after the piece is nearly complete.
-Often, other peer review models prove hostile to new ideas, unproven composers, and unfamiliar audiences.
+Traditional peer review at academic journals serves a gatekeeping role, determining whether a piece is publishable or not; this decision comes after the piece is nearly complete.
+This type of peer review practice often proves hostile to new ideas, unproven authors, and unfamiliar audiences.
 The process can even be traumatic for those involved.
-We are changing that with transparency, community engagement, and ongoing, developmental conversations.
+The PPJ is changing that with transparency, community engagement, and ongoing developmental conversations.

-CCR nurtures new ideas by supporting pieces through their development, which creates supportive experiences for composers and audiences.
-In the review process, the goal is to both prepare pieces for publication and improve them in those preparations.
-We structure CCR to encourage peer engagement rooted in trust and a shared commitment to improving the work through candid and collegial feedback.
+CCR nurtures new ideas by supporting pieces through their development, creating supportive experiences for authors and audiences.
+The goal of this review process is to both prepare pieces for publication and improve them in those preparations.
+CCR is structured to encourage peer engagement rooted in trust and a shared commitment to improving the work through candid and collegial feedback.
 The review process is formative in a twofold sense:

 1. The Piece: CCR helps shape the work so that it might effectively enrich public life, and